bocoup/webpack-workshop/content/01-working-around-incompatibilities/content/01-resolving-require.md

 # Resolve configuration: There's More!

-No dice?
+No alias?
 Keep hunting, using more `resolve` config properties:

 Hunting order: